1 Language Models: What and Why

 1.1 What are Language Models?

-As its name suggests, a Language Model (LM) models how a given language works.
+As the name suggests, a Language Model (LM) models how a given language works.

 The title of this book specifically mentions Large Language Models (LLMs).
-The term is not very precisely defined but here’s our working definition: Large Language Models are LMs that (a) employ large, deep neural nets (billions of parameters) and (b) have been trained on massive amounts of text data (hundreds of billions of tokens).
+The term is not precisely defined but our working definition is: Large Language Models are LMs that (a) employ large, deep neural nets (billions of parameters) and (b) have been trained on massive amounts of text data (hundreds of billions of tokens).

 The LMs we will focus on in this book learn from data (as opposed to rules manually crafted by linguistics experts), mostly using Machine Learning (ML) tooling.